FailAcademy/learning/wdp-vancouver/_slides/week-06/03-intro-to-wordpress.md

 ### Themes & Plugins PSA

 Quality matters!
-Poorly-written code in plugins and themes in one of the biggest ways WP gets hacked
+Poorly-written code in plugins and themes is one of the biggest ways WP gets hacked

 ---